 Yin Yoga is a slow-paced style of yoga with passive postures or seated positions that are held for longer periods of time.
 It is a yoga practice designed to help you sit longer and more confidently in meditation by stretching connective tissue around the joints mainly the knees, pelvis, inner thighs and lower spine.
 This practice involves different styles of seated and supine poses typically held for 3 to 5 minutes and sometimes longer.

-So, why do think you should consider trying Yin Yoga and what are the things you should know about yin yoga?
+So, why do you think you should consider trying Yin Yoga and what are the things you should know about yin yoga?
 Yin Yoga is a style of yoga that’s centered on bringing balance — physically, energetically and mentally.
 It is a wonderful way to maintain flexibility in the joints since it usually decreases as one ages.
 Some even incorporate Yin Yoga in programs that deal with addictions, eating disorders, anxiety, and deep pain or trauma.

 Yin Yoga teaches you how to really listen.
 It is such a great compliment to other styles and your own personal life because you are usually seated in an uncomfortable position for a long period of time, which then asks you to learn to “be” to “accept what is” in that given moment.